BillCruise/MathBlitz/README.md

 Last updated: February 28, 2017

 Your privacy is very important.
-This privacy policy informs you about what data we collect and how we use that information when you run [Math Blitz!](https://play.google.com/store/apps/details?id=com.billthelizard.mathblitz&hl=en) on your device.
+This privacy policy informs you about what data is collected and how it is used when you run [Math Blitz!](https://play.google.com/store/apps/details?id=com.billthelizard.mathblitz&hl=en) on your device.

 ## What information we collect: